 - By comparison, individual contribution limits for President of the United States is $2700 per election.
 PAC limits are $5000 per year.

 - Why exactly do mayoral candidates believe they should be entitled to receive political contributions in amounts more than 3 times as large as candidates for President of the United States of America?
 And why should increases be more than the rate of inflation?

 - High contribution limits can create the perception that Cleveland politicians are potentially for sale…or at least for rent.

 - Seen from another perspective, there are tens of thousands of Clevelanders who are economically hurting.
 Poverty is at 39%.
 Median household income is less than $25,000.
 These Clevelanders can’t conceivable relate to giving a political candidate $100, let alone $10,000.
 They are trying to do more with less.
 It would seem appropriate that those who they elect to represent them might want to consider trying to do the same.

-- President Carter last week in an interview on the BBC called large political contributions at the federal level “legalized bribery.”
+- Former President Carter last week in an interview on the BBC called large political contributions at the federal level “legalized bribery.”
 This is what increasingly citizens feel – victimized by a political “capital punishment,” – meaning if they don’t have political capital to invest in elections, they will be punished – by not having their voices heard, their needs met, their communities helped.
 This is what citizens in Akron felt in 1998 when they passed by an overwhelming margin a campaign finance reform ballot initiative that I helped organize.
 It’s also the feeling of citizens who are organizing for the passage of city council resolutions and ballot initiatives across the country to get big money out of elections from wealthy individuals and corporate entities.

 Finally, the importance to understand your own limitations in establishing local laws